-CGMI and other of our affiliates may also trade WTI futures and/or instruments linked to the underlying index or WTI futures on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management or to facilitate transactions, including block transactions, on behalf of customers.
+CGMI and other of our affiliates may also trade the commodity futures included in the underlying index and/or instruments linked to the underlying index or those commodity futures on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management or to facilitate transactions, including block transactions, on behalf of customers.
 As with our or our affiliates' hedging activity, this trading activity could affect the closing level of the underlying index on the valuation date and, therefore, adversely affect the performance of the securities.